eqfy/Foo-Inc-Employee-Directory/Frontend/README.md

 # Foo Inc Frontend

-**:warning: Please install/add all tools and configurations first from the Config & Release document**
+**:warning: Please refer to Config & Release document first to install all tools and setup all configurations**

-This directory contains the frontend code for the Foo Inc. Associated Engineering project.
-This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This directory contains the frontend code for the Foo Inc. Associated Engineering project and is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Before running the scripts from below, please run `yarn` to install all frontend dependencies.